getreu/tp-note/docs/source/tpnote--manpage.md

 * A link to another Tp-Note document with an absolute local link:
   '`[my doc](</home/kanban/docs/my note.md>)`'
-  The base for absolute local links is the first parent directory containing the marker file '`.tpnoteroot`'.
+  The base for absolute local links is the first parent directory containing the marker file '`.tpnote.toml`'.
 If absent, absolute local links refer to the root directory '`/`'.
 * A shorthand link to another Tp-Note document.
 Instead of writing out the full file name, only the first characters of the note's sort-tag '`20230508-`' are